FraserChapman/pigo/README.md

 . ./goget.sh 1.21.3
 ```

-Note, Using `. ./` allows the scripts to execute in the current shell, so they can relaod your profile after .
+Note, Using `. ./` allows the scripts to execute in the current shell, so they can relaod your profile after install or removal of the go binaries.

 ## gone.sh